Tiagoquix/firefox-annoyances/README.md

 # Firefox Annoyances
 Mozilla Firefox is a great browser.
-But Mozilla keeps introducing useless features in their browser in order to keep up with competition.
+But Mozilla keeps introducing useless features in their browser in order to "keep up" with competition.
 As of 27 October 2025, a great recent example would be the new Machine Learning / Artificial Intelligence features.

 I find them annoying, but there are many inconsistent recommendations around the internet to disable them in `about:config`.
 This repository shall serve as a centralized way for users to contribute new preferences as a quick way for people to use in their `user.js`.